Lophozozymus pulchellus

 Lophozozymus pulchellus is a species of crab in the family Xanthidae.

 Description

 The carapace contains some granular crests, and has a pattern of fine red lines.
 The anterior area of the dorsal surface of the carapace is somewhat granular.
 There is a large, transverse red band on the ambulatory legs.
 These legs are cylindrical in shape, the superior margin containing a fine crest.

+Lophozozymus pulchellus has been known to consume exclusively palythoa and zoanthidae that have very high toxin levels.

 Distribution

 This species is known to occur in: